-Mindful listening is an exercise in empathy and self-awareness that can improve the quality and depth of our relationships with others.
-Practising it will take re-training our brain to focus in the present and in the meaning of what’s being said, and although it may be difficult at first, the results are well worth it.
-This skill can make us better listeners, more self aware, more focused, and able to build richer interpersonal relationships and a more fulfilling life. ●
+Deep listening is an exercise in empathy and self-awareness that can improve the quality and depth of our relationships with others.
+Practising it will take re-training our brain to focus in the present and in the meaning of what’s being said.
+And although it may be difficult at first, the results are well worth it.
+Mindful listening can make us more self-aware, more focused, and able to build richer interpersonal relationships and a more fulfilling life. ●

 Main image: shutterstock/Shchus